stperrakis/stperrakis/README.md

 ![Header](./my_banner.png)

-### Hi there 👋

-Stelios - M.Sc.
-Student in Computer Science

 Hey there! 👋 Welcome to my GitHub profile!
 I'm Stelios, a passionate M.Sc. student in Computer Science with a focus on deep learning, computer vision, and image processing. 🎓

 ## About Me